 |Regular Decision Applicants

-Final candidates will be invited to campus for an in-person interview.
+Final candidates will be invited to participate in an interview.
 Details about the interview will be emailed to candidates.

 |Early Decision Applicants

 ||November 24, 2020

 As a Liberty Scholar, there are certain requirements you must meet in order to remain in the program:

 - Demonstrate a commitment to academic excellence, community service, and social justice